Berta de Menezes Bragança: Goan independence movement

 Menezes Bragança continued her distribution of nationalist propaganda from Belgaum.
 In 1952, she was chosen as the President of the Belgaum branch of the National Congress (Goa).
 Later, in 1953, she and Furtado founded the fortnightly left-wing publication, Free Goa.
 Subtitled as the "Organ of Portuguese India’s Liberation", Furtado was its first editor.
 With Cunha's escape to Bombay in 1956, she and Furtado moved there, continuing the publication from there.
 Cunha also contributed to Free Goa.
 Menezes Bragança then became its editor in 1958, after the death of Cunha.
 She continued editing it until it stopped publication in 1962.

 In 1955, she participated in the mass satyagraha at Patradevi that was organised by Gerald Pereira and the Goa Vimochan Sahayak Samiti (GVSS).
 While in Bombay, she joined the Goan People's Party (GPP).

 She was chosen to represent India at the Afro-Asian Women's Conference in Cairo, during which the problem of Goa's freedom was discussed in detail.
-She was also part of a delegation to Moscow meant to attract attention to the same issue, along with the Goa liberation movement.
+The official biographies of freedom-fighters published by the post-1961 regime says she "was a member of the Indian delegation to the Afro-Asian Women's Conference in Cairo where the 'Goa Problem' evoked a special interest and importance".
+She was also part of a delegation to Moscow meant to attract attention to the same issue, along with the Goan independence movement.
 In 1959, she was a member of the Goa Political Convention at the Afro-Asian Solidarity and All India Peace Council.
 She was also a regular contributor to the Afro-Asian Bulletin.

 In December 1960, the third National Conference for Afro-Asian solidarity took place in Bombay, calling for the immediate freedom of Goa, Daman and Diu and forming a National Campaign Committee for this purpose.
 In 1961, Menezes Bragança joined this committee, which was led by George Vaz.
 In this capacity, she travelled across India, participating in conferences in major cities like Bombay, Ahmedabad, Calcutta and Delhi, demanding military action for Goa's freedom.